-Longtime actress Brianna Whey hinted that “people should look forward to the flying monkeys, they’re not only in full body costume and makeup but also have realistic wings and are going to be a huge crowd pleaser.”
+Longtime actress Brianna Wey hinted that “people should look forward to the flying monkeys, they’re not only in full body costume and makeup but also have realistic wings and are going to be a huge crowd pleaser.”
 There’s no doubt the production will pull of the details needed to suck everyone into the land of OZ.
 Though, after the show has ended, after the months of hard work by members new and veteran, there will be a drama department different from that 10 or even 5 years ago, for the entire department has shifted into a new staple within the school culture.

 As a whole, this production signals a moment where WCI drama is on par and as anticipated as any other extracurricular in the school.
-Students anticipate opening day and see it as an important event in the year, more so than just an arts show happening in the background.
+Students look forward to opening day and see it as an important event in the year, more so than just an arts show happening in the background.
 Over the years, with all the difficult work and high standards being set, WCI Drama has proved to be a staple showing of the schools diverse talents and an undeniable milestone of the year.

 With such a growth and such a cementing of itself within the WCI community, the department has certified an essential portion of the modern school environment won’t go unnoticed.
 It’s always easy to dismiss arts within the school as unessential beside sports and STEM, but the recent productions have proved that without such arts growth, a school can’t provide for all within its walls and can’t label itself as an institution for excellence.
 More than just a good show, these productions a representing of the good that comes from supporting a school’s arts, and the importance in igniting the flame of creativity within students.